What are the three types of industrial ventilation?

 Your extraction system should enclose the process as much as possible and be easy for workers to use.
 This could be via the use of an adequately sized hood or booth.

-Capturing and containing harmful substances before they are leaked into the air of the working environment help to keep your workforce safe and well.
+Capturing and containing harmful substances before they are leaked into the air of the working environment helps to keep your workforce safe and well.
+Installing a commercial ventilation system is therefore crucial for maintaining optimal indoor air quality.

-It must be stated that all pollutants must be filtered and discharged to a safe place and this must be checked and tested regularly (link).
+It must be stated that all pollutants must be filtered and discharged to a safe place and this must be checked and tested regularly.

-It is important when installing a Local Exhaust Ventilation system that you employ a company that can avoid the various and common errors which include:
+It is important when installing these types of ventilation systems that you employ a company that can avoid the various and common errors which include:

 - Choosing the wrong size of hood for current and possible future use